 The pain with local anesthesia is generally not intense and can be managed with over the counter medication.
 However, general anesthesia results in much more painful symptoms because there is not the presence of an anesthetic on the body in the affected area.
 A prescription will most likely be required as would be called for after any kind of surgery.
 If a person is prepared for what is ahead, it is much easier to deal with the after effects.
 Pain can be reduced by leaving incisions without sutures and with the use of compression garments.
 The combination of both tend to reduce swelling and discomfort over time.
 It is recommended that patients remain active onvr their surgery is completed.
 However, anyone who has had to use general anesthesia may be more limited in what they are able to do and will have a longer recovery time as well.

 When considering liposuction, its important to explore one’s options and talk to a plastic surgeon about reducing liposuction surgery pain.
 The use of local anesthesia is the recommended way to go for the best possible outcome.
 Research the doctors who are available in the area, find the one that suits both the budget and has good reviews.
 The next step is to set up a consultation to discuss all of the details of a procedure.
 Being well informed can help in addressing any potential pain.

 Liposuction in Colorado Springs, CO

 If you live in the Colorado Springs area and have questions about liposuction, contact Mayo Clinic-trained and board-certified plastic surgeon, Greg Liebscher, MD, FACS.
-You can call to schedule a free consultation to discuss your options about liposuction surgery.
+You can call to schedule an in-person consultation to discuss your options about liposuction surgery.